LarsKurschilgen/TradingAgent/README.md

 # TradingAgent
 ## Description
 Within this project, a Trading Agent is developed to learn how to trade the Apple stock.
 The agent can perform three actions: Hold, Buy, and Sell.
-The goal of the agent is not to make long-term trading decisions but to exploit short-term price fluctuations like a day trader.
+The goal of the agent is to make trading decisions and exploit price fluctuations like a trader.

 ### Environment